Septic System Home Insurance: What's Covered and What Isn't

 • Improper installation or design

-When a covered peril is the direct cause of the damage, your insurer will typically send an adjuster to inspect and confirm it was sudden and accidental.
-Always document damage with photos and written timelines to support your claim.
+When a covered peril is the direct cause of the damage, your insurer will typically send an adjuster to inspect and confirm the loss was sudden and accidental.
+Always document damage with photos, written timelines, and any relevant weather reports to support your claim.
+For a broader look at how insurers evaluate these losses, review our guide to structural damage claims.

 Pincher's Pro Tip

 File claims quickly.
-After a storm or sudden event damages your septic system, contact your insurer within 24–48 hours.
-Delays give adjusters more reason to question whether damage was pre-existing.
+After a storm or sudden event damages your septic system, contact your insurer within 24 to 48 hours.
+Delays give adjusters more reason to argue the damage was pre-existing, which is one of the top reasons septic claims get denied.

 Trusted by Thousands